EfrainOlivaresHG/spark_exp/run-books.md

-## Messing with Gradle one step at a time
+## Messing with Gradle and Spark one step at a time

 ### 00 Initialize a folder with gradle
  * create a folder